Near-Exact Non-relativistic Ionisation Energies for Many-Electron Atoms: Abstract

 \section{Abstract}

-Electron-electron correlation forms the basis of difficulties encountered in many-body problems.
-Accurate treatment of the correlation problem is likely to unravel some nice physical properties of matter embedded in this correlation.
-In an effort to tackle this many-body problem, an "exact" form of a symmetry-dependent pseudopotential for an $n$-electron atom or ion is suggested in this study.
-The non-relativistic ionization potentials for atoms with up to $12$ electrons generated using this pseudopotential are in good agreement with the existing experimental data.
-The pseudopotential is also yields reliable results for the excited states of helium and lithium atoms.
-With the development reported in this work, it is hoped that the uncertainties relating to the electron correlation effects within the non-relativistic quantum mechanics framework are reduced.
+Electron-electron interactions and correlations form the basis of difficulties encountered in the theoretical solution of problems dealing with multi-electron systems.
+Accurate treatment of the electron-electron problem is likely to unravel some nice physical properties of matter embedded in the interaction.
+In an effort to tackle this many-body problem, a symmetry-dependent all-electron potential generalised for an $n$-electron atom is suggested in this study.
+The symmetry dependence in the proposed potential hinges on an empirically determined angular momentum dependent partitioning fraction for the electron-electron interaction.
+With the potential, all atoms are treated in the same way regardless of whether they are open- or closed-shell using their system specific information.
+The non-relativistic groundstate ionisation potentials for atoms with up to $103$ electrons generated using the all-electron potential are in reasonable agreement with the existing experimental and theoretical data.
+The effects of higher-order non-relativistic interactions as well as the finite nuclear mass of the atoms are also analysed.